 Crisis Counseling Assistance and Training Program

-The mission of the CCP is to assist individuals and communities in recovering from the effects of natural and human-caused disasters through the provision of community-based outreach and psycho-educational services.
-The CCP supports short-term interventions that involve the counseling goals of assisting disaster survivors in understanding their current situation and reactions, mitigating stress, assisting survivors in reviewing their disaster recovery options, promoting the use or development of coping strategies, providing emotional support, and encouraging linkages with other individuals and agencies who may help survivors in their recovery process (recover to their pre-disaster level of functioning).
+The mission of the CCP is to assist individuals and communities in recovering from the psychological effects of natural and human-caused disasters through the provision of community-based outreach and educational services.
+The CCP supports short-term interventions that promote counseling goals to assist disaster survivors in understanding their current situation and reactions, mitigating stress, reviewing their disaster recovery options, promoting the use or development of coping strategies, providing emotional support, and encouraging links with other individuals and agencies who may help survivors in their recovery process (recover to their pre-disaster level of functioning).

-The CCP is guided by the following key principles.
-It is:
+The CCP is guided by the following key principles:

-- Anonymous—Crisis counselors do not classify, label, or diagnose people; no records or case files are kept.
+Diagnosis-Free – Crisis counselors do not classify, label, or diagnose people; no records or case files are kept.

-- Outreach Oriented—Crisis counselors deliver services in the communities rather than wait for survivors to seek their assistance.
+Outreach Oriented – Crisis counselors deliver services in the communities rather than waiting for survivors to seek their assistance.

-- Culturally Sensitive—The CCP model embraces cultural and spirtitual diversity as reflective in culturally relevant outreach activities that represent the communities served.
+Culturally Sensitive – The CCP model embraces cultural and spiritual diversity as reflective in culturally relevant outreach activities that represent the communities served.

-- Conducted in Nontraditional Settings— Crisis counselors make contact in homes and communities, not in clinical or office settings.
+Flexible – Services may be conducted in nontraditional settings, crisis counselors make contact in homes and communities, not in clinical or office settings.

-- Designed to Strengthen Existing Community Support Systems—The CCP supplements, but does not supplant or replace, existing community systems.
+Builds local capacity – Services are designed to strengthen existing community support systems, the CCP supplements, but does not supplant or replace, existing community systems.